-The Language Centre at Keele offers a wide range of opportunities to study English and Modern Languages in a welcoming and friendly environment.
+The Language Centre at Keele offers a wide range of opportunities to study Languages, Intercultural Studies, and TESOL teacher training in a welcoming and friendly environment.

 Studying a language or TESOL qualification is one of the many ways you can enrich your studies at Keele, enhancing your employability after graduation, and helping you to stand out from the crowd.

 In the spirit of Keele’s ethos of internationalisation, the Language Centre is a focal point for cultural and linguistic diversity.

 The wide range of modules we provide also allow international students to improve their Academic English Language skills.